macrat/ayd/README.md

 ### Text encoding

-Ayd expects UTF-8 without BOM as input character encoding.
+Ayd expects UTF-8 with/without BOM or UTF-8 with BOM as input character encoding.

 But in Windows, you can use the system's default character encoding too, for example CP1252 or CP932.
 Ayd tries to decode as UTF-8 first, and then tries to use the system's default encoding.
-Ayd follows the BOM instead of using the system's default encoding if found it.
+If the text has the BOM, Ayd always follow it.

 The characters couldn't decode will replaced by U+FFFD that means unrecognized character before save to the log file.
 That means;